smurz/dinapp/README.md

 ```
 You can get all information about your InApp including address.
 Use this address in your application.

-#### DINAPP client library
-Is developed targeting netstandard 1.1, hence it is compatible with all the operating systems (Windows, Linux, MacOS, Android and OSX).

-###### Client library features:
-1) Check the subscription status or the number of in-app products bought.
-2) Access all the In-App product info.
-3) Simplifies payment process with QR code and ethereum Uri scheme.
-4) Allows to acquire In-App product directly with user wallet key storage and password.
-(Though it is not recommended and should be done only if you fully trust the source)

 # DINAPP.Libs.Client integration
 Take a look at [our code samples here](https://github.com/smurz/dinapp/tree/master/NetSamples) for better understanding of client library integration process with UWP app.
 There is also [an awsome in-app purchase dialog](https://github.com/smurz/dinapp/tree/master/NetSamples/DINAPP.Libs.Client.UWP) example there too.
 Feel free to just add it to your UWP app and modify its style as you wish.